Scarlett Johansson: 1994–2002: Early work and breakthrough

 After appearing in minor roles in Fall and Home Alone 3 (both in 1997), Johansson attracted wider attention for her performance in the film The Horse Whisperer (1998), co-starring director Robert Redford.
 Based on the 1995 novel of the same name by Nicholas Evans, the drama tells the story of a talented horse trainer, who is hired to help an injured teenager (Johansson) and her horse back to health.
-Johansson received an "introducing" credit on this film; it was her seventh role.
+Johansson received an "introducing" credit on this film, although it was her seventh role.
 On Johansson's maturity, Redford described her as "13 going on 30".
 Todd McCarthy of Variety commented that Johansson "convincingly conveys the awkwardness of her age and the inner pain of a carefree girl suddenly laid low by horrible happenstance".
 For the film, she was nominated for the Chicago Film Critics Association Award for Most Promising Actress.
-She believed that the film changed many things in her life, realizing that acting is the ability to manipulate one's emotions.
-On finding good roles as a teenager, Johansson said it was hard for her as adults wrote the scripts and they "portray kids like mall rats and not seriously ...
+She believed the film changed many things in her life, realizing that acting is the ability to manipulate one's emotions.
+On finding good roles as a teenager, Johansson said it was hard for her, as adults wrote the scripts and they "portray kids like mall rats and not seriously...
 Kids and teenagers just aren't being portrayed with any real depth."

 Johansson later appeared in My Brother the Pig (1999) and in the Coen brothers' neo-noir film The Man Who Wasn't There (2001).
 Her breakthrough came playing a cynical outcast in Terry Zwigoff's black comedy Ghost World (2001), an adaptation of Daniel Clowes' graphic novel of the same name.
-Johansson auditioned for the film via a tape from New York, and Zwigoff believed her to be "a unique, eccentric person, and right for that part".
+Johansson auditioned for the film via a tape from New York, and Zwigoff believed her to be a "unique, eccentric person, and right for that part".
 The film premiered at the 2001 Seattle International Film Festival; although a box office failure, it has since developed a cult status.
 Johansson was credited with "sensitivity and talent [that] belie her age" by an Austin Chronicle critic and won a Toronto Film Critics Association Award for Best Supporting Actress for her performance.
-With David Arquette, Johansson appeared in the horror comedy Eight Legged Freaks (2002) about a collection of spiders exposed to toxic waste, causing them to grow gigantic and begin killing animals and people.
-After graduating from Professional Children's School that year, she applied to New York University's Tisch School of the Arts, but was rejected, and decided to focus on her film career.
+With David Arquette, Johansson appeared in the horror comedy Eight Legged Freaks (2002) about spiders exposed to toxic waste, causing them to grow gigantic and begin killing.
+After graduating from Professional Children's School that year, she applied to New York University's Tisch School of the Arts, but was rejected and decided to focus on her film career.